AnandChowdhary/events/README.md

 # 🗓 Events

-This repository is the source of truch for my speaking engagements and startup events.
+This repository is the source of truth for my speaking engagements and startup events.
+It uses the [AnandChowdhary/events-summary](https://github.com/AnandChowdhary/events-summary) GitHub Action to generate the summary below.

+⚠️ **Warning:** The contents of this repository are currently under development.
+Several events are missing.

 <!--events-->